konfiger/konfiger-nodejs/README.md

 | void setCaseSensitivity(caseSensitive) | change the case sensitivity of the konfiger object, if true `get("Key")` and `get("key")` will return different value, if false same value will be returned.
 | Boolean isCaseSensitive() | Return true if the konfiger object is case sensitive and false if it not case sensitive
 | Number size()           | Get the total size of key value entries in the konfiger
+| Number lazySize()           | Get the lazy total number of entry that has been loaded into konfiger.
 | void clear()           | clear all the key value entries in the konfiger.
 This does not update the file call the `save` method to update the file
 | Boolean isEmpty()           | Check if the konfiger does not have an key value entry.
 | void updateAt(index, value)           | Update the value at the specified index with the new string value, throws an error if the index is OutOfRange